Skip to content

 6. Select a team from the "Teams" field.

-7. Select the "Create" button.
+7. Select the "Invite" button.

 Add/Remove User to/from a Team